 1. What's your favorite store to shop for work clothes?

-2. If you are meeting with a new client or have your first day in court or at a transactional meeting, what's your favorite "power outfit"?
+2. If you are meeting with a new client or have your first day in court, what's your favorite "power outfit?"

 3. What brand is your watch?

-4. In one word, how would you describe your style?
+4. In one or two words, how would you describe your style?

 5. What do you wear on weekends?